Unlock New Opportunities for Thought Leadership with SB Webinars

 Catalyzing Change: Georgia Tech Establishes Hub for Sustainable Business Collaboration

-COLLABORATION - Howard Connell, managing director of Georgia Tech’s new Ray C. Anderson Center for Sustainable Business, points to the panel of presenters at the Center’s inaugural event as an example of how it plans to address the systemic complexities of sustainability.
+COLLABORATION & CO-CREATION - Howard Connell, managing director of Georgia Tech’s new Ray C. Anderson Center for Sustainable Business, points to the panel of presenters at the Center’s inaugural event as an example of how it plans to address the systemic complexities of sustainability.

 The Snowball Effect: How Creative Engagement Approaches Can Unleash Generosity